Turritopsis rubra: Habitat

-Mating & Maternal Care
+Mating and maternal care

-Turritopsis Rubra has a similar mating pattern to many other species of jellyfish.
+Turritopsis rubra has a similar mating pattern to many other species of jellyfish.
 At dusk or dawn of each day, large groups of mature medusae gather to mate.
 The size of each gathering depends on proximity, light, and food abundance and is full of male and female jellies.
 The more adults can grow during these events, the more offspring they can produce.
-Because Crimson Jellyfish commonly distribute their polyps in a precise habitat, swarms are common and so is mating.
+Because crimson jellyfish commonly distribute their polyps in a precise habitat, swarms are common and so is mating.
 After the group gathers, males release large quantities of sperm and females release unfertilized eggs into the open water.
 This means that there is typically large amounts of reproductive material within large swarms of these jellyfish.
-Turritopsis Rubra demonstrates a unique aspect of maternal care when the gathering ends as mothers will pick up any eggs they can and attach them at the base of their umbrellas.
+Turritopsis rubra demonstrates a unique aspect of maternal care when the gathering ends as mothers will pick up any eggs they can and attach them at the base of their umbrellas.
 These eggs will then form into larvae which stay with the mother until they have matured into polyps and can detach to find a suitable habitat.
 The polyps then travel in large colonies together and float until they find a suitable surface to attach themselves to.

 Diet

-The Crimson Jellyfish’s diet is unique, like many of the Hydrozoa class, because they are omnivores, which is very rare in the animalia kingdom.
-Only about 3% of the animalia kingdom are omnivores, including humans.
+The crimson jellyfish's diet is unique, like many of the Hydrozoa class, because they are omnivores, which is very rare in the animal kingdom.
+Only about 3% of the animal kingdom are omnivores, including humans.
 The creature consumes both animals and other plants alike as long as the target is small enough to be eaten.
 Their diet consists of animals such as cretaceous zooplankton, copepods, fish eggs, mollusks, and larvae.
 The larvae preyed on can include larvae of other jellyfish species as jellyfish are often both prey and predator across species.
-The Crimson Jelly also consumes small phytoplankton such as Diatom and algae.
+The crimson jelly also consumes small phytoplankton such as diatoms and algae.
 The size of the jellyfish is its limiting factor when searching for food because the creature is so small.
 Jellyfish are also extremely simple creatures with very few organs, this leads to efficiency in their daily routines.
 This is why jellyfish consume food and excrete waste from the same entry point in their bodies.
-The Crimson Jellyfish uses its mouth to both consume food and excrete waste.
+The crimson jellyfish uses its mouth to both consume food and excrete waste.
 The mouth is located directly under the gonads and stomach with no other parts of a digestive tract being needed for this process.